karnkaul/ReCharge/README.md

 # Rules
 Each move costs one energy point (counter located on the left side of the screen), and game is over when all energy points have been exhausted.
-Avoid contact with enemy clouds will cause you to lose great amounts
+Avoid contact with enemy clouds: they will cause you to lose a large dose of energy.

+Note: Music by Plini (Every Piece Matters).